Introducing ETOM – European Triennial of Modernism

 From the very beginning, the ETOM initiative drew special attention to Central and Eastern Europe, its significance and major role in ensuring European unity and cultural resilience, as well as in overcoming a persisting, but outdated East–West divide.
 The war of aggression against Ukraine clearly shows the importance of Central Europe for European coherence, which should rely, among others, on cultural collaboration and shared modern values.

-A European Cooperation Project
+Introducing an European Cooperation Project

 On the first day of the opening event of the „Triennale der Moderne“ (Triennial of Modernism) 2022 in Berlin, actors from selected future network cities presented the developments and local networks of modernism and their dedicated work.